Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Coastal cruisers are entry-level sailboats built affordably so that nearly anyone can buy one.
 Another term that gets used is “production boat.”
 A production boat is designed to be mass-produced in an assembly-line-like factory for maximum cost savings.

-The alternative is the custom or semi-custom built yacht.
+The alternative is the custom or semi-custom built voyage yachts.
 Every element of the build is overseen by expert shipwrights.
-So the implication is that the production yacht has less quality—but this argument doesn’t always hold water if you can forgive the metaphor.
+So the implication is that the production yacht has less quality—but this argument doesn’t always hold blue water if you can forgive the metaphor.

 So are they the “best sailboat brands?”
 If you’re looking for the best, most affordable coastal cruiser you can get, then yes—these are the best boats for you.
 However, if you’re looking for the best built, the best outfitted, or the best engineered or designed—then you’d best keep reading farther down the list!